Henry Edser

 Henry Edser (1862 – 9 December 1938) was a New Zealand cricketer who played two matches of first-class cricket for Canterbury in the 1883–84 season.

-Edser was a bowler and useful lower-order batsman who went on Canterbury's northern tour in December-January 1883–84.
+Born in England, Edser was a bowler and useful lower-order batsman who went on Canterbury's northern tour in December-January 1883–84.
 He did little in the first match against Auckland, but in the second match, against Wellington, he took 5 for 65 and 8 for 75, as well as scoring some useful runs in a low-scoring match, to help take Canterbury to a 15-run victory.
+It was the first time a Canterbury bowler had taken as many as 13 wickets in a first-class match.
 However, he played no further matches for Canterbury.

 Edser was a civil servant.
-He and his wife Annie had two children before she died in 1894.
-He died in 1938.
+He and his wife Annie had two children before she died in April 1894, aged 26.
+He died in December 1938, aged 76.